Crochet Bell Sleeve Shrug: Easy 4-Step Free Pattern

 Styling Your Crochet Bell Sleeve Shrug

-This crochet bell sleeve shrug is one of the most versatile pieces in your handmade wardrobe.
-Here are five ways to wear it:
+This shrug is one of the most versatile pieces in your handmade wardrobe.
+Five ways to wear it:

 - Over a Tank Top: The most classic look.
 A fitted tank top lets the bell sleeves take center stage.
 Add high-waisted jeans and ankle boots for an effortless weekend outfit.